visual-layer/fastdup/README.md

         <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse4.explicit.bing.net%2Fth%3Fid%3DOIP.h-5fcBItaNgTbMTb3n1bhwHaEi%26pid%3DApi&f=1&ipt=29c47ec5dd6a831dae33897f8ae55b8522345bfc8363987d0d961355a1909982&ipo=images" width="256">
       </td>
       <td rowspan="3">
-        <b>Preparing an image dataset for training:</b> In this tutorial, we analyze the Imagenette dataset, a 10-class, 13k image subset of ImageNet, which is a large online dataset.
-The article describes how to download and annotate the dataset for analysis.
-It then goes on to use FastDup software to analyze the dataset for similarity and outlier images.
+        <b>Preparing an image dataset for training:</b> In this tutorial, we analyze the Imagenette dataset, a 10-class, 13k image subset of ImageNet.
+In this tutorial we show how to use fastDup to analyze the dataset for similarity and outlier images.
       </td>
       <td align="center" width="80">
           <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/preparing_a_labeled_image_dataset_for_training.ipynb">